 And don’t forget that there are plenty of great, inexpensive places to get vegan dresses as well.
 David’s Bridal offers an extensive collection and has locations across the U.S. and Canada!

 Once you find the perfect dress, it’s time to start the search for accessories.
-Rose Pedals is a great resource with some really helpful tips, such as checking out Etsy or David’s Bridal for vegan hair accessories.
+Check out Etsy or David’s Bridal for vegan hair accessories.
 From feather-free hairpieces to leather-free shoes, complete your look with adorable cruelty-free accents.

 While shopping for the perfect accessories, be sure to avoid leather, feathers, and pearls!

 The Versa convertible dress can be styled to be just as unique as each of your #DBMaids!
 Find your bridal party's look at the link in our profile! #DavidsBridal Photo by @katherineelenaphotography . . . #weddingplanning #weddinginspiration #bridalparty #bridesmaiddress #bridetobe

 You can opt to pick out the dresses that your bridesmaids will wear (with their input, of course), or you can give them some guidelines and let them go out and do the shopping.
 If you want to choose the dresses, great!
 You’ll be an expert at finding vegan bridesmaid dresses after finding your own dress.
 If you decide to let your bridesmaids find their own dresses, be sure to give them ground rules and share the tips you learned while dress shopping.
 If your bridesmaids aren’t vegan, you should reassure them about how easy it is to find cruelty-free clothing and give them a list of materials to look for as well as materials to avoid.